 OMG WHAT DO YOU WEAR ON THE SKI SLOPES?

 Since I am currently on the hunt for what to get, I thought I would share this search with you.
 This post is focusing mostly on the outfit that you wear on the slopes.
-I rented skiis and a helmet.
+I already had all my cold weather accessories then I rented skiis and a helmet.

-Base layers is what you wear under your pants and jacket.
+Base layers are what you wear under your pants and jacket.
 They are very similar to leggings, but I was told not to wear leggings.
-Also you can apparently get too hot under all the layers and can sweat.
+Also – you can apparently get too hot under all the layers and can sweat.
 You need to find something that can absorb the sweat, while keeping you at the perfect temperature.
 Merino wool is the best fabric for this.
+Thoroughly confused yet?